 “The simple truth is that Ukraine is not currently mobilizing or training enough soldiers to replace their battlefield losses while keeping pace with Russia’s growing military,” a US official was quoted by French daily Le Monde as saying, on the condition of anonymity.

-Analysts have noted that lowering the age of conscription is a very risky political position for Zelensky, who has not had to face regular presidential elections because of the ongoing war.
+Analysts have noted that lowering the conscription age is a risky political position for Zelensky, who has not had to face regular presidential elections because of the ongoing war.

-“If Trump does bring peace, and Ukraine does have elections, Zelensky will be an unpopular president because he lowered the recruitment age from 25,” Farkas noted.
+“If Trump does bring peace, and Ukraine does have elections, Zelensky will be an unpopular president because he lowered the recruitment age from 25,” Farkas said.

 You can also highlight the text and press Ctrl + Enter